AI Workforce

 |---|---|---|

-| Industrial Robots | Assembly arms, welding bots | High-volume precision manufacturing |
+| Industrial robots | Assembly arms, welding robots, gantry systems, automated guided vehicles | High-volume precision manufacturing and material handling |

-| Service Robots | Cleaning, delivery, medical assistants | Automate routine service tasks |
+| Service robots | Cleaning robots, delivery robots, medical assistants, hospitality bots | Automate routine service tasks in commercial and clinical environments |

 Cobots